suus-stack/PCA/README.md

 - Cohesion: Herring moves towards the position of their closest neighbours.

-The speed of the herring is the average speed at which some value between -1 *standard Deviation (sd) and +1* sd is added.
+The speed of the herring is the average speed at which some value between -1 *standard Deviation (SD) and +1* SD is added.
 This variation is introduced to create diversity within the herring population.
 The presence of rocks and predators in the environment influences the herring's behaviour.
 Rocks can alter the direction of a herring and predators can affect both the speed and direction.
 If a predator is within the perception